work-mohit/work-mohit/README.md

 <h3>Python & C++ Developer , Deep Learning & Computer Vision Enthusiast</h3>

 * I am [Mohit Joshi](https://www.linkedin.com/in/mohit-joshi-249a17190/) .
-Recently completed MCA from Graphic Era Hill University. 🏛️
+I have completed Masters in Computer Applications from Graphic Era Hill University.
+Now working as an Associate System Engineer at IBM.

 * I am a C++ and Python Developer & Exploring the field of Data Science. ✨